moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 This section will walk through deploying an ERC-20 token to your ContainerChain so you can get started indexing it.
 However, you can feel free to skip to [Creating a Subsquid Project](#create-a-subsquid-project) if either of the two scenarios apply:

-- You have already deployed an ERC-20 token to your ContainerChain
+- You have already deployed an ERC-20 token to your ContainerChain (and made several transfers)
 - You would prefer to use an existing ERC-20 token deployed to the Demo EVM ContainerChain (of which there are already several transfer events)

 If you'd like to use an existing ERC-20 token on the Demo EVM ContainerChain, you can use the below `MyTok.sol` contract.
 The hashes of the token transfers are provided as well to assist with any debugging.